Guide to Comic Book Dimensions (Drawing Included)

 17 comic books

-Comic books are an important and integral part of pop culture.
-They have evolved over the years and as with any print mediums are continuously changing.
-They are a type of graphic storytelling that can be enjoyed by all ages, young and old alike.
+Comic books, frames, and backers are an important and integral part of pop culture.
+They have evolved over the years and as with any print mediums frame are continuously changing.
+They are a type of graphic storytelling frame that can be enjoyed by all ages, young and old alike.

-In the 1940s comic books grew in popularity as they were a good source of entertainment since they were cheap and portable.
-Usually, comics show the triumph of good over evil while reflecting good values and morals.
+In the 1940s, comic books grew in popularity as they were a good source of entertainment since they were cheap, portable, and had frames.
+Usually, comics show the triumph of good over evil while reflecting good values and morals in each frame.

 Standard comic book dimensions